 - Monitor your progress.
 Keep track of your progress and check in with someone who will keep you accountable.
 That person could be someone who supports your goal.

 - Keep it interesting.
 Try new ways of tracking food intake, sign up for a nutrition newsletter, or read about healthier lifestyle choices.

 Weight loss efforts can be frustrating — leaving some feeling hungry and defeated.
-The unfortunate reality is that most Americans gain 2-3 pounds a year.
-Perhaps a change in our focus is needed.
-Preventing weight gain by making small changes just might be the ticket to successful weight management.
+The unfortunate reality is that most Americans gain weight every year.
+Perhaps a change in focus is needed.
+Preventing weight gain by making small changes could be the ticket to successful weight management.

 Previously published Dec.
 24, 2014.
 Updated Nov.
 5, 2015.